chop-dbhi/studycentric/README.md

 ### Server Configuration

 You need to configure the server so it knows the location of your DICOM PACS.
-In the server directory there is a config.yml file that needs to be configured.
+In the ruby-server directory there is a config.yml file that needs to be configured.
 It requires that you fill in the following configuration options:

 * dicom\_server\_host: the hostname of your DICOM server (PACS)
 * ae: the [Application Entity](http://www.dabsoft.ch/dicom/8/C.1/) of your DICOM Server